-We will use your personal data exclusively for the purpose for which have you provided it.
+We will use your personal data exclusively for the purpose for which you have provided it.
 If you entered your name and email address to subscribe to a newsletter, for example, we will not use the data to send you other information.
 Unless expressly stated otherwise, we will not pass on your personal data to third parties.
-Your data may be used by the autorities, if legally required.
+Your data may be used by the authorities, if legally required.

 When you subscribe to a newsletter, you can indicate a preference for certain topics.
 You will then only get to see news about those topics.
 We will save your preferences for as long as you are subscribed to the newsletter.

 If you are under 16 years of age your parents or guardians need to give us permission to process your personal data.

 We do not store your personal data for longer than necessary.
 For example, if you cancel your subscription to one of our newsletters, we will delete your personal data.
 We will process and protect your personal data with due care.

 You can request to access personal data we have stored under your name, or ask for it to be rectified or erased, using the form below.
 You can also revoke your consent.

 For newsletters you can also use the online unsubscribe option.
 Your data will then be automatically removed from the mailing list of the newsletter.